 If your law school does not already offer an LGBTQ-specific course, consider offering one, taught either by a full-time faculty member with relevant expertise or by an adjunct professor drawn from the local LGBTQ+ legal community.
 Be sure that the course is fully inclusive of transgender and bisexual legal issues, not just those relevant to gay and lesbian people.
-You might consider offering a clinical program that focuses on LGBTQ+ legal issues for community members (such as obtaining legal name changes and changing gender markers on official documents, filing adoption petitions, and helping transgender and gender non-conforming prisoners obtain appropriate housing and health care.)
+Your school might consider offering a clinical program that focuses on LGBTQ+ legal issues for community members (such as obtaining legal name changes and changing gender markers on official documents, filing adoption petitions, and helping transgender and non-binary/gender non-conforming prisoners obtain appropriate housing and health care.)
+There are also many opportunities to respectfully and inclusively build LGBTQ+-focused curriculum into other courses such as Gender Studies, Constitutional Law, Elder Law, Housing Law, Employment Law, and more.